aces/Loris/docs/wiki/00_SERVER_INSTALL_AND_CONFIGURATION/01_LORIS_Install/Ubuntu/README.md

 # Create lorisadmin user and group
 # Give lorisadmin `sudo` permission.
 This is required for the install process
 # in order to automatically generate Apache configuration files.
+#
-# Sudo privileges can be revoked once the install is completed.
+# Sudo privileges should be revoked once the install is completed.
 sudo useradd -U -m -G sudo -s /bin/bash lorisadmin
 # Add apache to the lorisadmin group
 sudo usermod -a -G lorisadmin www-data